 Tarquin: Fear and intimidation, mostly, though a little torture here and there helps.

 Tarquin: Or did you mean the carpet?
 Just pull on one of the tassels.

-- The first episode of Red vs. Blue shows two characters on top of one of the Blood Gulch bases.
+- The first episode shows two characters on top of one of the Blood Gulch bases.
 One asks the other, "Do you ever wonder why we're here?".
 The other expectantly responds with a brief speech about whether or not we were created, or just popped into existence.
 What the asking character actually meant was "Why are we here in a box-canyon in the middle of nowhere?"